 If you’re a veteran, we’d recommend talking to the Veteran’s Resource Center first.
 They’ll be able to explain how to use your benefits and help you access entitlements on campus, such as early registration.

 If you’re a current military medic, a current California EMT trying to renew your certification, or a lapsed California EMT (your certification expired), check the LA County EMS website and FAQ for your next steps.

-We strongly recommend taking Medical Terminology (HLHSCI 249), Emergency Medical Responder (HLHSCI 046), and an anatomy and physiology course before attempting EMT.
+We strongly recommend taking Medical Terminology (HLHSCI 249), Emergency Medical Responder (HLHSCI 046), and a biology or anatomy and physiology course before attempting EMT.
 COC offers a Certificate of Specialization for EMTs completing the full course sequence.

 Fire Technology students should take EMT in their last semester of the program.

-- Students must pass a physical, a background check, and a drug test.
+- Students must pass a physical (done on our forms), and a background check and a drug test (done through our company).

 - Students must be at least 18 years old on the first day of class, and must have the emotional maturity and physical stamina to work on the ambulance and in the emergency room.

 - California requires EMTs to have a valid social security number and a clean criminal record.